 Tell me about where you grew up and what work your parents did.

-I am Brazilian and grew up in San Paulo state.
-My father had a business degree and my mom stopped her education in high school.
+I am Brazilian and grew up in Sao Paulo state.
+My father had a business degree, and my mom stopped her education prior to high school.
 Sometimes she still has nightmares about math tests.
-My mother’s mother used to count the number of pages in my mother’s notebook, making sure she was only using it for schoolwork and not other things.
+My mother’s mother used to count the number of pages in my mother’s notebook to make sure she was only using it for schoolwork and not other things.
 My grandmother was very strict and controlling.
 My mother was not very strict.
-Mom was a housewife and stay-at-home Mom.

 How did you get started with computer science?

 I have a bachelor’s degree in Philosophy.
-In my third year in college, I was doing research with my professor.
-Read a book called consciousness explained by Daniel Dennett.
-I didn’t have a computer or access to internet connections at home.
-I had no experience with computers.
-I didn’t know what hardware and software was.
+In my third year in college, I was doing research with my professor, and was asked to read a book called consciousness explained by Daniel Dennett.
+That is when I heard for the first time the words “software” and “hardware”.
+I didn’t have a computer or access to internet connections at home, or even experience with computers.
 I had to use the dictionary and my English was terrible.
-My father saved some money to have a professor help me read this book.
-The professor said go somewhere to learn English if you can.
-I did volunteer work in England to learn English.
-I came back to Brazil and I had decided to get a PhD in Computer.
-I told my philosophy professors and said to stop thinking about it – would not be feasible.
+My father saved some money to have someone help me read this book, and my professor said go somewhere to learn English if you can.
+I did volunteer work in England to learn English and came back to Brazil decided to get a PhD in Computer Science.
+I saw in AI a way to approach ideas and philosophical questions.
+Back to my philosophy course, my professors told me to stop thinking about computers – that would not be feasible.
 I was not happy with the answer.
-I scheduled a meeting with a professor at the top Engineering School in Brazil and he told me they do not accept people from my background but would allow exceptions.
-The only way to do it was prove I was an exception.
-I saw in AI a way to test ideas and philosophical questions.
-The first time I applied to the Master’s degree program I was rejected.
-The Professor called and told me he would help me prepare to try again in six months.
-I took more courses in statistics and applied again and was accepted.
-I just recently finished my PhD and I was starting to look at jobs.
-I followed the Cognitive Science Society and saw a Postdoc opportunity at Vanderbilt University.
-I applied and was accepted.
-It was very surprising – I did not intend to move to the US and came thinking I would only be here 1 year.
-I stayed 4 years, then applied for faculty positions and came to Grinnell.
+I scheduled a meeting with a professor at a top Engineering School in Brazil and he told me they did not accept people from my background but would allow exceptions.
+The only way to do it was to prove that I was an exception.
+The first time I applied to the master’s degree program I was rejected.
+The professor called and told me he would help me prepare to try again in six months.
+I took more courses in statistics, applied again, and was finally accepted.
+This professor became my masters and PhD advisor, he changed my life!
+Then, I had just recently finished my PhD and I was reading the Cognitive Science Society website when I saw a Post Doc opportunity at Vanderbilt University.
+I was so enthusiastic to get this job!
+It was the beginning of a new journey: I came to the US thinking I would only be here for 1 year, but I stayed 4 years, then applied for faculty positions and came to Grinnell.